meshcentral-community/meshbook/README.md

 # Meshbook

-A way to programmatically manage MeshCentral-managed machines, a bit like Ansible does.<br>
+A way to programmatically manage MeshCentral-managed machines, inspired by applications like [Ansible](https://github.com/ansible/ansible).<br>
 What problem does it solve?
-Well, what I wanted to be able to do is to automate system updates through [MeshCentral](https://github.com/ylianst/meshcentral).<br>
+Well, what I wanted to be able to do is to automate system updates through [MeshCentral](https://github.com/ylianst/meshcentral).
+And some machines are behind unmanaged or 3rd party managed firewalls.<br>
 And many people will be comfortable with YAML configurations!
 It's almost like JSON, but different!<br>

 # Quick-start:

 The quickest way to start is to grab a template from the templates folder in this repository.<br>
 Make sure to correctly pass the MeshCentral websocket API as `wss://<MeshCentral-Host>`.<br>
-And make sure to fill in the credentails of an account which has `Remote Commands` permissions and `Device Details` permissions on the targeted devices or groups.<br>
+And make sure to fill in the credentails of an account which has `Remote Commands` permissions on the targeted devices or groups.<br>

 > I did this through a "Global Service" group which I added the meshbook account to!